colbymcdaniel/blooket-hacks/README.md

 # blooket-hacks

-The hacks are currently down, and there is a fix currently being worked on.
+WARNING: The hacks are currently down, and there is a fix currently being worked on.
 Thank you for understanding, and keep checking back on this repo.